alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     es = ft.demo.load_mock_customer(return_entityset=True, random_seed=0)
     es['transactions'].df.head()

 In this table, there is one row for every transaction and a ``transaction_time`` column that specifies when the transaction took place.
-This means ``transaction_time`` is the time index because it indicates when the information in each row became known and can be used for feature calculations.
+This means that ``transaction_time`` is the time index because it indicates when the information in each row became known and available for feature calculations.

 However, not every datetime column is a time index.
 Consider the ``customers`` entity: